Thank you for your willingness to support MU Extension. To direct your gift to a specific fund, choose from

 The W.C. and Juanita Wombles Endowment Fund supports MU Extension work in Livingston County.

-If you have questions about giving online, or if you prefer to give by phone, call Cynthia Crawford at the MU Extension Development office at 573-825-8778.
+For questions about online giving or to make a donation by phone, contact the MU Extension advancement office at 573-884-8570 or email@example.com.

-University of Missouri Extension is an equal opportunity/ADA institution.
+University of Missouri Extension is an equal opportunity/access/affirmative action/pro-disabled and veteran employer.